 San Francisco Bay Area Chapter

-Webinar Registration: Note that the link for webinar will be provided upon purchase of the webinar ticket.
+Link for webinar will be provided upon purchase of the webinar ticket.

 Presentation Overview: California’s 2030 goals have evolved from net-zero energy to zero carbon and electrification.
 This presentation will discuss new metrics presented by the Energy Commission that pave the road towards electrification and decarbonization, the possible future integration of the Standard 90.1 PRM method, and look to the future as California moves into a new era of sustainable building design.